vives-projectwerk-2-2020/LoRaWAN-example/README.md

 # LoRaWAN-example

+## Testing sleep/standby modes
+For this test it is assumed the "LoRaWAN + EEPROM shield by Sille VL" is used.

+No other sensors have to be connected, arbitrary values are used.
+1. Clone this repo
+2. `git checkout sleep-modes`
+3. `mbed deploy`
+4. `mbed compile -f` (with nucleo board connected)

 ## How to setup a new project
 + create a new mbed project and add both libraries and mbed-os as dependecies